Divorce is overwhelming — emotionally, financially, legally. With so much vying for your attention, where do you even begin?

 ☑️ You can take this financial information to your attorney and be welcomed as a model client.

-(And if you haven’t found a good-fit attorney yet, I’ll provide referrals.)
+(And if you haven’t found an attorney yet, I’ll provide referrals.)

 ☑️ Or you can take it to your kitchen table and present a clear, fair proposal to your spouse.